This document will help you configure taxes if your Shopify store is based in the United Kingdom.

 To charge VAT to some customers and not to others, all product prices in your store should be set without VAT.

-Visit the Settings → Taxes page in the administration of your Shopify store and make sure that the All taxes are included in my prices checkbox is unchecked.
+Visit the Settings → Taxes page in the administration of your Shopify store and make sure that the “Show all prices with tax included” checkbox is unchecked.

 If you still want to show prices with taxes included to customers shopping in your store, please have a look at Shopify’s Show VAT prices on your product pages article.